I have bad news to share about the upcoming year.

 I make this prediction based on three factors that will shape dealer destinies in the coming year:

-The past five years have seen front-end margins decline by double-digit percentages in new and used vehicles — a trend that will no doubt continue in 2016.
+- Margin compression.
+The past five years have seen front-end margins decline by double-digit percentages in new and used vehicles—a trend that will no doubt continue in 2016.
 This ongoing margin compression owes to ever-increasing levels of competition, operational costs and price transparency in the auto retail market.

+- Market volatility.
 Dealers who over-rely on F&I income will face increased profit pressure as captive finance companies, lenders and regulators reduce dealer discretion in loan mark-ups.
-It’s also likely that dealers will face difficulties if interest rates rise, or if the economy takes a hit from as-yet unforeseen circumstances in the coming year.
+It’s also likely that dealers will face difficulties if interest rates rise, or the economy takes a hit from as-yet unforeseen circumstances in the coming year.

 Here are three areas that often pose efficiency challenges for many dealers: